mmehdig/apl-esslli-19-material/docs/session-4/index.md

 * Ubuntu 16.04 or 18.04
 * ROS Kinetik or Melodic

-## 1. A Quick Tutorial To Start With ROS
+## 1. Dive Into ROS

-In this tutorial, we provide essential information and examples to build a ros worksace, and run python programs in ROS.
+In this section, we provide essential information and examples to build a ros worksace, and run python programs in ROS.

 Most part of this section is also covered in more details in [ROS official tutorials](http://wiki.ros.org/ROS/Tutorials).